Skip to navigation Skip to content

 Note: for NZ ‘In’ Pre Transmittal requests, only request a PAX card if the customer arrived or departed less than 6 months ago.
 This will determine the intention or purpose and temporary versus permanent relocation.

-If the above does not apply, see Step 1 in Table 5.
+If the above does not apply, see Table 5, Step 1.

 See the External searches guide for instructions about making a Department of Home Affairs passenger (PAX) Card Request.